Frog Camp Staff

 You think Frog Camp was fun as a camper?
-It’s more fun as a facilitator!
+It’s more fun as a facilitator or on work crew!

-How do I apply to be a facilitator?
+How do I apply to be a facilitator or work crew?

 Applications open in November and close in January.
 Students must complete the application through OrgSync and sign up for an interview.
 As part of the application process, students must submit a resume.
 Applicants will receive decision letters in February.

-Every year approximately 400 students apply to become facilitators.
-Students selected as facilitators will have an opportunity to develop their leadership and interpersonal skills as they share their passion with new Horned Frogs over the summer.
+Every year approximately 400 students apply to join our staff.
+Students selected will have an opportunity to develop their leadership and interpersonal skills as they share their passion with new Horned Frogs over the summer.

 What do facilitators do at Camp?